dmnm/hotels_rest/README.md

 - Improve navigation between pages

 ## Known issues
-Is not possible to authorize 'admin' user and JavaScript application at the same time in FF, in Chrome works well.
+- Is not possible to authorize 'admin' user and JavaScript application at the same time in FF, in Chrome works well.
+- Probably it should use other way for authentication, not the basic one